giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 ### Provider-specific details for KVM

 In a KVM-based cluster, our [kvm-operator](https://github.com/giantswarm/kvm-operator) builds each workload cluster node out of a Kubernetes Deployment and Pod in the control plane.
-In an upgrade, each of these deployments is updated after the according node has been drained, one after another, starting with the master node.
+In an upgrade, each of these deployments is updated after the applicable node has been drained, one after another, starting with the master node.
 This leads to removal and recreation of the Pods.

 ## How to upgrade a cluster {#how-to-upgrade-a-cluster}